House of David (commune): Musical bands

 The organization also fielded nationally known musical bands between 1906 and 1927.
 These bands toured the country almost non-stop on the three top vaudeville circuits: the Pantages, the Keith and the Orpheum.

 Parks

 The House of David operated a world-famous zoo and amusement park in Benton Harbor, Michigan.
 It also established "The Springs of Eden Park" which became a popular Michigan vacation spot in the 1930s.
-A revamped version opened in late 2011, making it – as of 2015 – one of only a few known American amusement parks to have been successfully reopened.
+A revamped version, Eden Springs Park, opened in late 2011, making it at the time one of only a few known American amusement parks to have been successfully reopened.

-One of the main attractions at The Springs of Eden Park was the coal powered miniature locomotives, purchased in 1908.
-Members of the commune originally observed similar locomotives at the 1904 Worlds Fair in St. Louis.
-The trains were used to carry people to the amusement park from the main entrance to the commune on Britain Avenue.
-Additional amusement at the park included miniature racing cars, restaurant, penny arcade, pony rides, and dances and shows at the amphitheater.
-Ring Lardner described the place in his 1916 short story “The Water Cure”, in which some people from the Chicago area are spending the week-end at the beach:

-The park closed in the 1970s and the land lay fallow.
-In 2000, one of the trains was purchased by the Northwest Ohio Railroad Preservation Group, refurbished and in use at a railway museum in Findlay, Ohio.